arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 Now that you have learned to implement the Modbus TCP between Opta™ devices using Arduino PLC IDE, try adding additional Modbus TCP compatible devices yo your Modbus TCP communication network.

-Further, explore the possibilities by combining the Opta™ device's onboard features with the Modbus TCP communication network and deploy it as an enhancement solution for industrial management systems.
+Additionally, you can explore the possibilities by combining the Opta™ device's onboard features with the Modbus TCP communication network and deploy it as an enhancement solution for industrial management systems.